Halifax City Hall: 1996 to present

 City Hall was chosen to become the seat of the newly created Halifax Regional Municipality in 1996 and became home to Halifax Regional Council as well as various municipal offices.
 During the late 1990s, Halifax Regional Council attempted to have the building renamed from Halifax City Hall to Halifax Regional Hall, to reflect the fact that Nova Scotia no longer has any "cities".
 This proposal was promptly rejected after a public outcry among heritage advocates.

 In 2011 a major multi-year restoration of the building began.
 The original cornerstone of the building and several other stone facade features were painstakingly restored, while up to 80% of the exterior stone was replaced with new sandstone.
 The roof was replaced, heating and cooling systems upgraded and the 110-year-old elevator shaft decommissioned and replaced with a new, full size elevator.
 Interior upgrades were undertaken to bring the public and office spaces up to modern standards while respecting and maintaining character defining heritage elements.

 Current use

 Council Chambers underwent a major upgrade in 2012.
 The renovation was driven in part to accommodate the newly downsized 16 member Regional Council, reduced from 23.
 It also allowed for modern wiring, communications, data and video systems to be installed.
 An open horseshoe configuration was restored to the chamber that reflects the original layout from 1890.

-Halifax City Hall continues to house the offices of the Chief Administrative Officer, the Deputy Chief Administrative Officer, the Municipal Clerk, legislative assistants, and media relations offices.
+Halifax City Hall continues to house the offices of the Chief Administrative Officer, the Deputy Chief Administrative Officer, the Municipal Clerk and legislative assistants.
 The offices and support staff for the municipality's elected officials are also located here, with the Office of the Mayor on the third floor and the Office of the Councillors located on the fourth floor.

 Other municipal departments are located in adjacent commercial office space such as the Duke Tower (across the street), Alderney Gate on the Dartmouth waterfront, and various other sites around the region.